With the global economy screeching to a halt amid the rapid spread of the coronavirus, how do you plan to keep your ecommerce business profitable?

 - Where conversion rate optimization comes in

-How has the ecommerce industry been impacted by COVID-19?
+How has the ecommerce industry been impacted by the pandemic?

-To get a clearer understanding of the impact that the pandemic has had on the ecommerce industry thus far, we conducted a survey of our audience (mainly comprised of ecommerce store owners/managers).
+To get a clearer understanding of the impact that the pandemic has had on the ecommerce industry thus far, we conducted an initial survey of our audience (mainly comprised of ecommerce store owners/managers) in March 2020.
+Less than two months later, we re-distributed the survey to see how responses had changed.
 Here’s what we learned:

 Ecommerce sales have taken a hit, but not for everyone.

-Despite consumer confidence being on a steady decline for the last six weeks in the U.S, ecommerce sales only seem to be partially impacted by COVID-19.
-The survey results show a nearly equal split between ecommerce businesses that have and have not experienced a negative impact on total sales.
+Despite consumer confidence being on a steady decline since mid-March in the U.S., ecommerce sales only seem to be partially impacted by the pandemic.
+The initial survey results showed a nearly equal split between ecommerce businesses that had and had not experienced a negative impact on total sales.

 Ryan Garrow – Director of Partnerships and Client Solutions at Logical Position – had some interesting data to share regarding the positive impact that COVID-19 has had on their 4000+ clients’ online shopping impressions since mid-February: